Children's Occupational Therapist

 Royal Borough of Greenwich values the diversity of its community and aims to have a workforce that reflects this.
 We therefore encourage applications from all sections of the community.

-Royal Borough of Greenwich is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Royal Borough of Greenwich is committed to safeguarding and promoting the welfare of children and expects all staff to share this commitment.

 Royal Borough of Greenwich reserves the right to close any vacancy earlier than the advertised closing date should there be a high volume of applications received.